Rules of Engagement (TV series): Syndication

 In June 2011, the series was picked up for syndication by local network affiliates, The CW Plus, and WGN America, making its debut on September 10, 2012.
-On Wednesday, January 2, 2013, the series began airing weekdays on TBS at 2/1c.
-Shortly thereafter, it moved to the early morning hour of 6 A.M. throughout the week.
-As of May 2016, the series has left the line-up entirely.
+On January 2, 2013, the series began airing weekdays on TBS.
 All 7 seasons were available for streaming on Netflix until September 2018 when they were removed.
-The Roku Channel alternates (every few months) offering seasons 1 thru 4 and seasons 5 thru 7, free.
-As of March 2021, in addition to the alternating seasons that The Roku Channel offers, all seven seasons of Rules of Engagement are available for streaming via subscription on Fubo and Starz.
+The Roku Channel offers all 7 seasons for free.
+As of October 2024 all seven seasons of Rules of Engagement are available for streaming via subscription on Amazon Prime Video.

 In Canada, the series is syndicated on CMT.

 Awards and nominations

 Home media

 Sony Pictures Home Entertainment owns the rights to release DVDs in Region 1.
 The fifth season of the series was made available beginning February 7, 2012, exclusively as a made-on-demand release from Sony Pictures Home Entertainment, in conjunction with amazon.com.
 Similarly, the sixth season received a MOD release from online retailers, on October 2, 2012.

 Paramount Home Entertainment, in conjunction with CBS Home Entertainment, began releasing the series on DVD internationally in 2011.
 Season One was released in the UK (Region 2 DVD) on April 4, 2011.
 In region 4, the entire series has been released, as individual season sets.

 The entire series is available to purchase and download from Amazon.com and the iTunes Store.

 Note: Following the events of Charlie Sheen's departure from Two and a Half Men, CBS ordered an additional two episodes for Rules of Engagement’s fifth season, bringing the total number of episodes to 26 from the initial 24 ordered.
 Despite the episodes, "Scavenger Hunt" and "Cheating," airing during the sixth season, they were originally produced for the fifth season, and are included in the fifth season collection.
 Therefore, the sixth season's DVD release features the 13 episodes produced over that time period, versus the 15 that were broadcast by CBS.